hypo69/hypo/pytest/gemini - set 3/en/src/fast_api/gemini/frontent/index.rst

 **Explanation and Important Considerations:**

 The provided HTML file (`index.html`) is a static template.
 There's no Python code present to test.
 To write meaningful tests, you need the corresponding JavaScript code (likely `app.js`) and possibly the associated Python backend (if it handles data submission or logic for the front-end).
-The provided example tests demonstrate a hypothetical situation where you have javascript functionality.
+The provided example tests demonStarte a hypothetical situation where you have javascript functionality.
 You would need a way to run and interact with the javascript code from your Python tests, typically using browser automation tools like Playwright or Selenium.

 **How to proceed:**